zedif/gitlab-novice/episodes/04-groups.md

 In the first episode, we already got to know groups; GitLab’s way to organize projects.
 A group might hold a projects of a research group or those of a research project with contributors from multiple institutions.
+Together with members and their permissions they can be used to manage access to multiple repositories (for example, restrict access to certain repositories to staff while others may be accessed by student assistants as well).

 In this episode we will create (and delete) a group, move our project, and learn how members of a group relate to its subgroups and projects.